India seizes $725m from China’s Xiaomi over ‘illegal’ remittances

 The firm’s India office was raided in December in a separate investigation over alleged income tax evasion.

-Other Chinese smartphone markers including Huawei also had their Indian offices searched at the time.
+Other Chinese smartphone makers including Huawei also had their Indian offices searched at the time.

 Relations between New Delhi and Beijing have been at a low ebb since a deadly Himalayan border clash between soldiers from both countries in 2020.